silverqx/TinyORM/docs/query-builder.md

 <a name="advanced-join-clauses"></a>
 #### Advanced Join Clauses

 You may also specify more advanced join clauses.
-To get started, pass a closure as the second argument to the `join` method.
-The closure will receive a `Orm::Query::JoinClause` instance which allows you to specify constraints on the "join" clause:
+To get started, pass a lambda expression as the second argument to the `join` method.
+The lambda expression will receive a `Orm::Query::JoinClause` instance which allows you to specify constraints on the "join" clause:

     #include <orm/db.hpp>
     #include <orm/query/joinclause.hpp>